What Is Data Migration? Types, Strategy, and Best Practices

 Missing stakeholder input

-Overlooking input from teams who use the data daily can result in a solution that looks good on paper but doesn’t meet real-world needs.
+Overlooking input from teams who use the data daily can result in a solution that looks good on paper but doesn't meet practical needs.
 That misalignment often shows up after launch when critical reports or systems stop functioning as expected.

 Disruption to operations